 In March 2020, the world was flipped upside-down, and because of that, there have been and continue to be many who have experienced difficult moments, some of which have led to real mental health crises.

-A few of their stories are documented in the video above, but we wanted to tell you a little bit about the situation here, too.
+A few of their stories are documented in the video above, which was produced by Graham Media Group.
+But we wanted to tell you a little bit about the situation here, too.

 In a mental health and wellness poll from the American Nurses Foundation, results in early March 2021 showed that: